SSWConsulting/SSW.People.Profiles/Harry-Phan/Harry-Phan.md

 quote:  "Life is 10% what happens to you and 90% how you react to it."
 ---

-Harry is a competent professional who started his working life as a systems engineer.
-After excelling in this field leading multiple teams across multiple countries, Harry is now a valued Software Architect at SSW.
+Harry started his working life as a systems engineer before transitioning into a valued SSW Software Architect.
+He now has experience leading multiple teams across multiple countries.

-His focus is on building enterprise web applications utilizing .NET Core, Angular, React and Azure.
+His focus is on building enterprise web applications utilizing .NET 5, Angular, React and Azure.
 Harry’s long history of problem-solving and studious nature makes his skills highly sought after.

-Harry has a track record of successfully delivering the solutions for various enterprise clients, and some of his highlights are:
+Harry has a track record of successfully delivering solutions for various enterprise clients, and some of his highlights are:

-*	Nintex Responsive Forms for SharePoint Online and Onprem
+•	Nintex Responsive Forms for SharePoint Online and on-premises
-*	Fund Management System for an Australian listed wealth management business
+•	Fund Management System for an Australian listed wealth management business
-*	Project Information Management System for a Victorian Government authority
+•	Project Information Management System for a Victorian Government authority
-*	POS system for a global 4WD accessories supplier
+•	POS system for a global vehicle accessories supplier

-Other SSW’s products that Harry works on includes SugarLearning, SSW.People and SophieHub.
+Harry also works on SSW’s products which include SugarLearning, SSW People and SSW SophieHub.